 Psychologist Melanie Jones says the boost to heart health is also down to hormones.

 “Even just looking at your pet produces the feel-good hormone oxytocin, which lowers the stress hormone cortisol,” Melanie says.

-Pet ownership may help you live longer
+Benefits of pets: They may help you live longer

-They say an apple a day keeps the doctor away, but owning a pet may help keep you away from the doctor.
+They say an apple a day keeps the doctor away but owning a pet may help keep you away from the doctor.

 A 2006 study conducted in Australia and Germany found pet owners had 15 per cent fewer annual visits to the doctor than their non-pet-owning counterparts.

 And a meta-analysis of several studies found dog owners have a 24 per cent reduced rate of mortality and a 31 per cent lower risk of death by heart attack or stroke.

 Benefits of pets: They can help monitor blood glucose